TrystanScottLambert/nessie_py/README.md

 A Fast and Flexible Friends-of-Friends Group Finder Based on the GAMA Group Finder in Robotham+2011

-The nessie python package is a tool for constructing galaxy-group catalogues from redshift survey data using the Friends-of-Friends algorithm based on Robotham+2011 and described in Lambert+(in prep).
+The Nessie python package is a tool for constructing galaxy-group catalogs from redshift survey data using the Friends-of-Friends algorithm based on Robotham+2011 and described in Lambert+(in prep).
 It is meant to exactly replicate the R package Nessie.
 Both draw from the same rust code.

 This package aims to be as user-friendly as possible and requires minimal information.
 The core functionality can be run on any dataset with R.A., Dec., and redshift information if the appropriate linking lengths are known.